vterm/vterm/README.md

 ***

 ## Installation
-Sooner you'll be able to download our precompiled binaries from the [`GitHub's releases page`](https://github.com/LucaT1/yat/releases) for your platform of choice, but for now, you can only compile the application by yourself, so head over to the [build steps](#build)
+You can dowload our prebuilt binaries in the [`GitHub's releases page`](https://github.com/LucaT1/yat/releases) for your platform of choice.
+Tough keep in mind that these are some of the first releases, and the application state is not yet stable, so you may find some bugs and breakdowns: we'd like you to report these in the [`GitHub's issues page`](https://github.com/LucaT1/yat/issues)!

 ***

 ## Build
 **DISCLAIMER**: All the process shown here uses [`yarn`](https://yarnpkg.com), and although all these commands can be run with npm, we highly recommend using yarn.

-First, on `Windows` you'll have to install some build tools from Microsoft in order to build [`ptyw.js`](https://github.com/iiegor/ptyw.js/tree/master), so let's install them:
+First, on `Windows` you'll have to install some build tools from Microsoft in order to compile successfully [`ptyw.js`](https://github.com/iiegor/ptyw.js/tree/master) with the command:
 `$ yarn global add windows-build-tools`

 Then clone the repository to your computer and open a terminal inside that folder.
 Then install the packages with the command `yarn` and compile the app with `yarn run compile:build`.
 Lastly, package it for your OS.
 Respectively:

-MacOS:   `yarn run dist:darwin`<br>
+MacOS:   `$ yarn run build:darwin`<br>
-Windows: `yarn run dist:windows`<br>
+Windows: `$ yarn run build:win32`<br>
-Linux:   `yarn run dist:linux`<br>
+Linux:   `$ yarn run build:linux`<br>